What is different about ladies golf balls

 Ladies’ golf balls typically have a lower compression rating than regular golf balls, meaning they squish more upon impact and thus travel shorter distances.

 Another difference is the dimple pattern.
-Dimples on a golf ball help it fly further by reducing drag, and ladies’ golf balls often have more dimples than regular golf balls to promote longer distances.
+Dimples help a golf ball fly further by reducing drag, and ladies’ golf balls often have more dimples than regular golf balls to promote longer distances.

 Finally, a lady’s golf ball’s cover is usually thinner than a regular golf ball, which promotes longer distances by reducing drag.